 Once all the eight robots are defeated, Mega Man automatically proceeds to Dr. Wily's castle.
 It consists of six stages.
 Mega Man 2 was also the first game to feature an external map shot of Wily's castle.

 - Stage 1

 The first stage takes Mega Man to the perimeter exterior of WIly's castle.
 It is the first instance where he is required to make use of his special Items.
 The boss is the Mecha Dragon, which chases after Mega Man before finally stopping to fight.
 An easy we to defeat the dragon is to jump on the top block and use the Quick Boomerang.
-If you do get hit by a fire ball, you will fall onto another block.
+If Mega Man does get hit by a fire ball, he will fall onto another block.